Futsal in England: National team

 The England national futsal team was formed in 2003 and they play their home matches at St George's Park.
-The current manager is Peter Sturgess.
+England does not currently have an appointed Manager.
 They play friendlies every year and take part in European Four Nations tournaments.
 England entered qualification for the UEFA Futsal Championship for the first time in January 2004 and took part in qualifying for the FIFA Futsal World Cup for the first time in 2008.
 England are yet to qualify for either tournament.
 England also played in the 'Kuala Lumpur World 5's tournament' in Malaysia in 2008, losing every game.

 The FA National Futsal Series

-The FA National Futsal Series begun in 2019 with the aim of improving the quality of Futsal in England.
+The FA National Futsal Series was established in 2019 with the aim of improving the quality of futsal in England.
 The inaugural season was unfortunately cut short due to the COVID-19 pandemic.

-The National Futsal Series consists of a Tier 1 league and a Tier 2 North and a Tier 2 south with relegation and promotion between the two tiers.
+The National Futsal Series consists of six leagues, three men's and three women's.

-There are also two Women's leagues, Tier 1 North and Tier 2 South.
+The men's divisions are: Tier 1, Tier 2 North, and Tier 2 South.

+The Women's divisions are: Women's Super Series (Tier 1), North (Tier 2) and South (Tier 2).

+There is promotion and relegation between Tier 1 and Tier 2 divisions in both the men's and women's competitions.
+There is also promotion and relegation between the Men's Tier 2 divisions and National Futsal League (Tier 3).